entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 * If `dbMigrationStrategy` is not present inside the tenant `ConfigMap`, it looks for the value in the db.migration.strategy system property.

 ### New Tenant Ingress
 Create and apply the ingress descriptor with the following parameters.
-Replace quickstart if your app name is different.
+Replace quickstart with your app name as needed.
 ``` yaml
 apiVersion: networking.k8s.io/v1
 kind: Ingress